voldien/spritebatch-library/README.md

 ## Motivation
-A library originally develop as part of the [https://github.com/voldien/ELT](ELT) project that was later branched into its own library.
-Where it would provide both rendering of sprites and font rendering.
+A library originally develop as part of the [ELT](https://github.com/voldien/ELT) project that was later branched into its own library.
+It would provide both rendering of sprites and font rendering.
+It was later created alongside a thesis project.

 ## Installation
 The software can be easily installed with invoking the following command.